-Pupils in the Sunshine Class have communication and sensory needs,nd have been identified having an Autistic Spectrum Condition (A.S.C.).
-There are a small number of pupils who range in ages from 7-11 in the class and they are supported by a team who are experienced and trained in the teaching and learning of the pupils who attend the class.
+Pupils in the Sunshine Class have communication and sensory needs, and have a diagnosis, Autistic Spectrum Condition (A.S.C.).
+The class has a small number of pupils aged between 7-11.
+They are supported by a team of experienced staff who are trained in the teaching and learning of the pupils and addressing their individual needs.
 Other professionals such as the Educational Psychologist, advisory teachers and Speech Therapists are also seen as part of the team and, through regular visits, they help staff and parents meet the pupils' needs.